UAE: Feeling under the weather? Doctors warn it could be 'walking pneumonia'

 While walking pneumonia can affect anyone, certain groups are more susceptible.
 According to Dr Gupta, children under two, adults over 65, asthma patients, and those with weakened immune systems, such as smokers or people taking steroids, are at greater risk.
 People living or working in crowded environments also have a higher chance of contracting the infection.

-Dr Ahmed said walking pneumonia is more common during winter, “when people spend more time indoors and the bacteria spread easily.”
+Dr Ahmed said walking pneumonia is more common during winter, “when people spend more time indoors and the bacteria spreads easily.”

 Walking pneumonia can last several weeks, and the cough is typically the most persistent symptom.
 Dr Ahmed said that while the condition is mild, it’s important not to ignore it.
 “Patients should watch for signs that could indicate a worsening condition, such as severe chest pain, shortness of breath, or a high-grade fever,” said Dr Ahmed.